2009–10 Stoke City F.C. season

 The 2009–10 season was Stoke City's second season in the Premier League and the 54th in the top tier of English football.

 After a successful first season in the Premier League, Stoke were looking to establish themselves in the top tier and spent just over £20 million on Diego Arismendi, Danny Collins, Robert Huth, Tuncay and Dean Whitehead.
 Stoke began the season with victories over Burnley, Sunderland, and West Ham United, and a 1–0 win at Tottenham Hotspur in October.
 Their form dropped off in December as they managed just a point and two goals in five matches.

-Stoke began 2010 in fine form going eleven matches unbeaten, which included wins against Fulham, Blackburn Rovers and Portsmouth, whilst draws were earned against Liverpool and Manchester City.
-The run also included FA Cup wins against York City, Arsenal and Manchester City before City lost to Chelsea in the quarter final stage.
+Stoke began 2010 in fine form, going eleven matches unbeaten, which included wins against Fulham, Blackburn Rovers and Portsmouth, whilst draws were earned against Liverpool and Manchester City.
+The run also included FA Cup wins against York City, Arsenal and Manchester City before City lost to Chelsea at the quarter-final stage.
 Stoke had no relegation battle to be concerned with and finished the campaign in 11th position with 47 points.

 Pre-season

 Stoke began their preparation for the 2009–10 season with two Stoke XIs playing matches simultaneously against local non-league sides Newcastle Town and Nantwich Town.
 Both matches were surprisingly lost, 2–1 at Newcastle and 2–0 at Nantwich.
 Stoke then spent a week at a training camp in Austria where they played twice.
 Firstly against German side St Pauli in Irdning, Dave Kitson scoring in a 3–1 defeat.
 The other match was against Israeli side Hapoel Tel Aviv where Stoke had to play in a green strip due to a colour clash, Salif Diao scored Stoke's goal in a 1–1 draw, a lob from 40-yards.
 On their return to England, Stoke completed the signing of Sunderland midfielder Dean Whitehead for a fee of £5 million.
 Two goals from Neil Mellor saw Preston North End beat Stoke 2–1 with Richard Cresswell scoring for the Potters against his former employers.

-Stoke then played back to back games against East Midlands opposition.
-Firstly they drew 1–1 at Nottingham Forest on 29 July with Dave Kitson cancelling out a strike from Nathan Tyson.
-Then against Derby County despite taking the lead twice via Liam Lawrence and Ricardo Fuller goals from Stephen Pearson and Arnaud Mendy earned Derby a 2–2 draw.
-Stoke's final match of pre-season was against Spanish side Real Valladolid at the Britannia Stadium where they made a bright start scoring through Abdoulaye Faye after two minutes before Dave Kitson converted a 32nd-minute penalty.
-However goals from Borja and Alberto Bueno saw that match end in a 2–2 draw and leave Stoke without a victory in pre-season.
-On 14 October 2009 a Stoke City XI lost 1–0 in a friendly against American sister club Austin Aztex at Nantwich Town's Weaver Stadium.
+Stoke then played back-to-back games against East Midlands opposition.
+Firstly, they drew 1–1 at Nottingham Forest on 29 July, with Dave Kitson cancelling out a strike from Nathan Tyson.
+Then, against Derby County, despite taking the lead twice via Liam Lawrence and Ricardo Fuller goals from Stephen Pearson and Arnaud Mendy earned Derby a 2–2 draw.
+Stoke's final match of pre-season was against Spanish side Real Valladolid at the Britannia Stadium, where they made a bright start, scoring through Abdoulaye Faye after two minutes before Dave Kitson converted a 32nd-minute penalty.
+However, goals from Borja and Alberto Bueno saw that match end in a 2–2 draw and leave Stoke without a victory in pre-season.
+On 14 October 2009, a Stoke City XI lost 1–0 in a friendly against American sister club Austin Aztex at Nantwich Town's Weaver Stadium.